fabricioesilva/analise-de-dados-python/README.md

 # Data Science, Machine Learning e o Mundial de 1951
-Cria um dataset com resultado simulado de uma pesquisa, com fãs de futebol, sobre o mundial do Palmeiras.
+Cria um dataset com resultado simulado de uma pesquisa com fãs de futebol, sobre o mundial do Palmeiras.

 ## <center>Simulação do resultado de uma pesquisa sobre o título de Capeão do Mundo em 1951 pelo time do Palmeiras</center>
 #### Desde 2014 quando a FIFA declarou oficialmente o Palmeiras como Campeão Mundial em 1951, esta discussão só cresceu no Brasil, no meio dos fâs do futebol.
-#### Creating a .csv file based on a simulated collects of votes for a survey entitled "Is it correct to recognize SE Palmeiras as World Champions for winning the title of the Taça Rio Tornment at the year of 1951, since FIFA has manifested officialy this agreement on 2014. ".
+#### Creating a .csv file based on a simulated collection of votes for a suposed survey entitled "Is it correct to recognize SE Palmeiras as World Champions for winning the title of the Taça Rio Tornment at the year of 1951, since FIFA has manifested officialy this agreement on 2014. ".
 Once the dataset was created, there will be presented the data analysis, with the porpose to prove votes changes accord to the followed aspects:
 - date of vote;
 - the favorite brazillian futbol club of the voter;
 - the age of the voter, and;
 - the genre of the voter.

 - 1a.
-Etapa: criar um arquivo .csv usando Python, que receberá os dados gerados por algorítimo que irá simular a coleta de resultados uma pesquisa de opnião real.
+Etapa: criar um arquivo .csv usando Python, que receberá os dados gerados por algorítimo que irá simular a coleta de resultados uma pesquisa de opnião.
 Sobre o modelo de simulação, vale considerar as seguintes observações:
     + não será objetivo do algorítimo replicar o resultado que uma pesquisa real teria;
     + as respostas da pesquisa irão variar de acordo com os seguintes parâmetros de quem vota: o clube favorito, a idade, o sexo e a data.